Melissa Cardinal Classic

 Paperless/Prep

 Flash Drive out of the computer and then we stop time.
 Hands off mouse/computer while opponents get the files up.
 TIME YOURSELVES!
-I'm ok with Speech Drop but no on internet usage.
+I'm ok with Speech Drop but you shouldn't be prepping while partner is dropping speech.

 Have a good time...
 Speaker points go down if you're brash, nasty, and being uncalled for.
 Explain yourself well, play the game when you must, and also use this time to prepare you to become a well educated and fluent speaker.
 You control how the debate works, not my paradigm.
-Lets talk Policy.
+Lets talk Policy and debate well!

 Should Debaters use Rapid Delivery (spreading)?